Second Set (horse)

 Second Set (28 April 1988 – 22 February 2008) was an Irish-bred British-trained Thoroughbred racehorse and sire.
 Unraced as a two-year-old he won two minor races in the spring of 1991 and then recorded his biggest success when winning the Group One Sussex Stakes in July.
-He showed high-class form without winning as a four-year-old but his form deteriorated when he races without success in North America.
-He was retired from racing to become a breeding stallion and spent most of his stud career in Germany.
+He showed high-class form without winning as a four-year-old but his form deteriorated when he raced without success in North America.
+He retired from racing to become a breeding stallion and spent most of his stud career in Germany.
 He had limited success as a sire of winners and died in 2008 at the age of twenty.

 Background

 Second Set was a bay horse with a white star and two white socks bred in Ireland by J. P. and M. Mangan.
 He was sired by Alzao, a son of Lyphard who never won above Group Three level, but became a successful breeding stallion, his progeny including Maraahel (Hardwicke Stakes), Shahtoush and Alborada.
 Second Set's dam Merriment was a descendant of The Oaks winner Pennycomequick, making her a distant relative of the Kentucky Derby winner Pensive.

 The colt was acquired by the American businessman Richard L. Duchossois and sent into training with Luca Cumani at the Bedford House stable in Newmarket, Suffolk.
 He was ridden in all of his European races by Frankie Dettori.